Distribution's template estimate with Wasserstein metrics: Statistical Applications

-Moreover, if the observations $X_{.,j} \sim \mu_j$ are warped from an unknown template distribution $\mu$ by a centered admissible deformation process, hence ${\mu_B^{n,J}}$ is a consistent estimate of $\mu_B$, in the sense that when $n \rightarrow + \infty$ and $J\rightarrow + \infty$, we get \end{prop} We point out that we have used here a Gaussian kernel regularization of the empirical measures $\widehat{\mu}_j$.
-Actually, this regularization is needed in order to obtain the existence of the barycenter of the data.
-Note that any other regularization scheme may be used as soon as the corresponding measures converge to the true measures in Wasserstein distance when $n$ goes to infinity.\\ In particular, kernel estimates can be used in this framework.
-For instance, if there exist for all $j=1,\dots,J$, a density with respect to $\lambda$, the Lebesgue measure on $\mathbb{R}^d$, $f_j$ such that, $\frac{d\mu_j}{d\lambda}=f_j$, one may use a kernel estimation of the density of the data.
-Let $K$ be a multidimensional kernel in $\mathbb{R}^d$.
-Let ${f}_{j,n}=\frac{1}{nh^d} \sum_{i=1}^n K_h(.,X_{i,j}) $ be an estimator of the density $f_j$.
-In this case, set $\mu_{j,n}$ the distribution such that $\frac{d\mu_{j,n}}{d\lambda}=f_{j,n}$.
-Let $h=h_n$ goes to zero.
-In this case, we clearly have $W_2(\mu_{j,n},\mu) \rightarrow 0$ when $n$ goes to infinity.
-Hence previous Proposition entails the consistency of the iterate barycenter of the $\mu_{j,n}$'s. .1in An important application is given by the issue of ensuring equality between the candidates in an exam with several different referees.
+Moreover, when $n \rightarrow + \infty$ and $J\rightarrow + \infty$, ${\mu_B^{n,J}}$ is a consistent estimate of $\mu$, in the sense that \end{prop} We point out that $\mu_B^{n,J}$ exits but is not unique.
+Actually, to ensure uniqueness, one may consider a regularized version of the empirical measures.
+For instance let $\gamma_\varepsilon$ denotes a $\mathcal{N}(0, \varepsilon {\rm I}_d)$ measure.
+Set $\widehat{\mu_{j}^n} = {\mu}_j^n * \gamma_{1/n}.$ In this case $\widehat{\mu^{n,J}_B} = \text{Bar}({\mu_{j}^n}, \frac{1}{J})$ is uniquely defined and as $n \rightarrow + \infty$, we have $\widehat{\mu_B^{n,J}} \longrightarrow \mu_B$ in Wasserstein distance.
+Note that any other regularization scheme may be used as soon as the corresponding measures converge to the true measures in Wasserstein distance when $n$ goes to infinity. .1in An important application is given by the issue of ensuring equality between the candidates in an exam with several different referees.
 This constitutes a natural extension of the work in~ \cite{ dupuy2011non} to higher dimensions. \\ Consider an examination with a large number of candidates, such that it is impossible to evaluate the candidates one after another.
 The students are divided into $J$ groups, and $J$ boards of examiners are charged to grade these groups: each board grades one group of candidates.
 The evaluation is performed by assigning $p$ scores.
-The $m$ different boards of examiners are supposed to behave the same way, so as to respect the equality among the candidates.
+The $J$ different boards of examiners are supposed to behave the same way, so as to respect the equality among the candidates.
 Moreover it is assumed that the sampling of the candidates is perfect in the sense that it is done in such a way that each board of examiners evaluates candidates with the same global level.
 Hence, if all the examiners had the same requirement levels, the distribution of the ranks would be the same for all the boards of examiners.
 Here, we aim at balancing the effects of the differences between the examiners, gaining equity for the candidates.
 The situation can be modeled as follows.
 For each group $j$ among $ J$ groups of candidates, let ${\bf X}^j= \left\{X^j_i \in \mathbb{R}^p, \: i=1, \dots, n\right\}$ denote the scores of the students within this group.
-Let $\mu_j$ and $\mu_{j,n}$ be respectively the measure and the empirical measure of the scores in the $j$-th group. .1in We aim at finding the average way of ranking, with respect to the ranks that were given within the $p$ bunches of candidates.
+Let $\mu_j$ and $\mu_{j}^{n}$ be respectively the measure and the empirical measure of the scores in the $j$-th group. .1in We aim at finding the average way of ranking, with respect to the ranks that were given within the $p$ bunches of candidates.
 For this, assume that there is such an average measure, and that each group-specific measure is warped from this reference measure by a random process.
 A good choice is given by the barycenter measure In order to obtain a global common ranking for the $N$ candidates, one can now replace the $p$ group-specific rankings by the sole ranking based on barycenter measure.
 Indeed each measure can be pushed towards the barycenter.
 As a result, we obtain a new set of scores for the $N$ candidates, which can be interpreted as the scores that would have been obtained, had the candidates been judged by an average board of examiners.